This project is dedicated to my journey of healing through art.

 I am interviewed here about how and why I started practicing photography, when three years ago, film camera in hand, I went to what has become my one and only Camera Shop, looking for a photographer who could have helped me illustrating my poetry:

-These among others, are the words of on-going support and encouragement, which led me here.
+These among others, are the words of on-going support and encouragement, which led me here, to write these words joining in celebration with the entire city of Dublin, the 50th anniversary of this incredible shop and family business.

 My warmest thank you to John, Louise, Fiona and Catherine Gunn, from this unique family run camera shop in Dublin, who gifted me of "my new set of eyes", there where it all began ...